slackliner33/Yahoo_DFS_Optimizer/README.md

 (OR RUN:

-devtools::install_github("slackliner33/Yahoo_DFS_Optimizer/YahooDFSOptimizer",quick=TRUE)
+devtools::install_github("slackliner33/Yahoo_DFS_Optimizer/YahooDFSOptimizer", quick=TRUE)

-if any troubles persist with the install)
+IF ANY TROUBLES ARISE WITH THE INSTALLATION)

 THE PACKAGE IS SIMPLE...

-ONLY 2 FUNCTIONS NEED TO BE RUN (IN ORDER) TO REACH END GOAL
+ONLY 2 FUNCTIONS NEED TO BE RUN (IN ORDER) TO REACH END GOAL:

 1. scrapeDFS()